SumeghaGodara/snakemake/_build/html/_sources/introduction.md.txt

 > Snakemake [slides](http://slides.com/johanneskoester/snakemake-tutorial#/)

 - Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.
-Rules can either use shell commands, plain Python code or external Python or R scripts to create output files from input files [^1].
+Rules can either use shell commands, plain Python code or external Python or R scripts to create output files from input files.
+[Original Paper](https://academic.oup.com/bioinformatics/article/28/19/2520/290322)

 **The workflow is implied by dependencies between the rules that arise from one rule needing an output file of another as an input file.**